T0nyShark/CriminalIntent/README.md

 Create and save the "crime".
 Edit the crime title, date and time.
 Choose the suspect of the crime.
-Take a shoot of crime scene.
+Take a shot of crime scene.
 Send a crime report via social networks or save it in your notes.
 Update your crime and delete it anytime.

 3. I found a bug in the app!

-Since the application is in the alpha version, bugs and errors can be present in it.
+Since the application is in the alpha version, some bugs can be present in it.
 Please send an email to bencpb@gmail.com and describe the issue.